Summer Publishing Institute

 Jumpstart your career in publishing at our four-week summer intensive.
 Learn from the best industry professionals in book publishing and digital media.

-For over 45 years, The NYU Summer Publishing Institute (SPI) has provided an invaluable introduction to book publishing and digital/magazine media for recent college graduates, rising college seniors, and early professionals.
+For over 45 years, The NYU Summer Publishing Institute (SPI) has provided an invaluable introduction to book publishing and digital/magazine media for recent college graduates, rising college seniors, and emerging professionals.
 Students earn graduate credit and can matriculate into the MS in Publishing with advanced standing.

 3